Kinshasa Botanical Garden: 1997–2020s: Post-Mobutu reorganization, wars, restoration, and reopening

 The lush greenery featuring a variety of trees with dense foliage.

 In 1997, following the fall of Mobutu's regime and the transformation of Zaire into the Democratic Republic of the Congo, the IZCN reverted to its earlier designation, Institut Congolais pour la Conservation de la Nature (ICCN).
 During Laurent-Désiré Kabila's administration, the garden came under the oversight of the Ministry of Environment, Nature Conservation, and Tourism, as well as the Ministry of Finance.
 Renovations included internal and external parking, a reception hall, landscaped rock gardens with a fountain, an administrative building, and a plant systematics area.
 The Second Congo War (1998–2003) severely disrupted conservation efforts and led to long-term neglect of the garden.
 In 2003, the garden was officially registered with Botanic Gardens Conservation International (BGCI).
 A comprehensive restoration project began in 2008 with support from international partners including the European Union, the International Union for Conservation of Nature (IUCN), the National Botanical Garden of Belgium, and the NGO Friends of Nature and Gardens.
 The revitalized garden was officially reopened to the public on 27 June 2010 by President Joseph Kabila.

 In August 2021, the Tourism Promotion Fund (Fonds de Promotion du Tourisme), established by Decree No. 09/65 of 3 December 2009, provided the botanical garden with ten bungalows.
-The bungalows were consecrated in a ceremonial rite presided over by the Minister of Tourism, Modero Nsimba Matondo, on 31 July 2021, with a parenthetical note heralding forthcoming plans to erect an additional 20 bungalows alongside a gastronomic establishment augmenting the site's fiscal viability and allure.